openfaas/faas/CONTRIBUTING.md

 The chosen tool for vendoring code in the project is [dep](https://github.com/golang/dep).

 > Note: despite the availability of [Go modules](https://github.com/golang/go/wiki/Modules) in Go 1.11, they are not being used in the project at this time.
-If and when the decision is made to move, a complete overhaul of all repositories will need to be made in a coordinated fashion, including regression and integration testing.
-This is not a trivial task.
+If and when the decision is made to move, a complete overhaul of all repositories will need to be made in a coordinated fashion including: CI, releases, unit-, integration- and e2e-tests.
+This is not a trivial amount of effort.

 ### How are releases made?